A-level Retakes 2022

 If A level results day turned out to be a disappointment, rather than a cause for celebration, try not to worry.

-Give yourself time to think and consider your next step toward retaking A level exams.
+Give yourself time to think and consider your next step toward retaking A level exams, which can be done every year in June.

 The first thing to do before anything else is to contact university admissions in case they are not oversubscribed for your course and you can get in anyway.